Here’s what one Indie Retail reader is worrying about:

 Watch out!
 This one’s a SLIPPERY WEASEL.

-A lot of artists will take this question to mean “Is there are show that makes me look good, feel good and, enables me to mentally give the finger to everyone who laughed at that papier mache camel I made back in art class?”
+A lot of artists will take this question to mean “Is there are show that makes me look good, feel good and, enables me to mentally give the finger to everyone who laughed at the papier mache camel I made back in art class?”

 What they should really be asking is: “Is there a show that lots and lots of my target customers will attend?”